CallanMcNulty/order-pizza/README.md

   * Example Output: 1350

 * Given a multiple toppings for one pizza, it will calculate the price for each topping and add it to the total price of the pizza.
-  * Example Input: "Large" ["Ham", "Diced Tomatoes"]
+  * Example Input: "Large", ["Ham", "Diced Tomatoes"]
   * Example Output: 1485

+* Given a type of crust, it will adjust the price accordingly.
+  * Example Input: "Large", "Deep Dish", ["Ham", "Diced Tomatoes"]
+  * Example Output: 1585

 ## Support and contact details